pleabargain/storyboard/pros_cons_tab/pros_cons_events.md

 make homemade beer
 make homemade wine
 make sushi
-move to a different town
 meet enemy
 meet spouse
 move from my home town
-move in with your significant other own a cat own a dog parachute from a plane perform on stage buy a franchise visit the in-laws plan for New Years play chess with a ranked master play poker with professionals
+move in with your significant other move to a different town own a cat own a dog parachute from a plane perform on stage plan for New Years play chess with a ranked master play poker with professionals